 Well, yes — but before you go on a total Brie bender, let’s be clear: We’re talking about ricotta cheese here.

-Just one red Beachbody Portion Fix Container (learn the equivalent of a red container) contains a whopping 21 grams of protein.
-That’s equivalent to eating three whole eggs, 1½ cups cooked black beans or 2½ ounces boneless, skinless chicken breast.
-Impressive, huh?
+That’s equivalent to eating three whole eggs, 1½ cups cooked black beans, or 2½ ounces boneless, skinless chicken breast.